-- 1.1 This standard is published as a Ministerial Building Standard under the Planning, Development and Infrastructure Act 2016 and must be read in conjunction with the requirements of that Act and regulation 100 of the Planning, Development and Infrastructure (General) (Development Assessment) Variation Regulations 2019 (the regulations). - 1.2 This standard contains- - (a) a performance requirement for the maintenance of essential safety provisions (ESPs) installed in buildings; - (b) deemed-to-satisfy standards for the maintenance and testing of ESPs installed in buildings to achieve the required performance; - (c) requirements for issuing a schedule of essential safety provisions (Form 1 Schedule of ESPs installed or to be installed); - (d) requirements for providing a certificate of compliance for installed essential safety provisions (Form 2 ESP Compliance certificate); and - (e) requirements for providing adequate proof to council that maintenance and testing have been carried out on essential safety provisions installed in a building (Form 3 - ESP Maintenance verification). - 1.3 The requirements of this standard apply to any essential safety provisions installed in buildings or required to be installed in buildings under the Building Code, a Ministerial Building Standard or under any former regulations under the Building Act 1971 or the Development Act 1993. - 1.4 A reference to 'maintenance' in this standard includes replacing the essential safety provisions, fixing defects and keeping records relating to the maintenance and testing carried out on the essential safety provisions. - 1.5 The owner of a building must, at the request of an authorised officer produce the records of maintenance and testing carried out on essential safety provisions (installed in the building) over a specified period not exceeding two years for inspection by the authorised officer, within 48 hours of the request.
+- 1.1 This standard is published as a Ministerial Building Standard as part of the Building Rules under the Planning, Development and Infrastructure Act 2016 (the Act) and must be read in conjunction with the requirements of that Act and regulation 94 of the Planning, Development and Infrastructure (General) Regulations 2017 (the Regulations). - 1.2 This standard contains- - (a) a performance requirement for the maintenance of essential safety provisions (ESPs) installed in buildings; - (b) deemed-to-satisfy standards for the maintenance and testing of essential safety provisions (ESPs) installed in buildings to achieve the required performance; - requirements for issuing a schedule of essential safety provisions (ESPs) (Form 1 Schedule of ESPs installed or to be installed); - (d) requirements for providing a certificate of compliance for installed essential safety provisions (ESPs) (Form 2 ESP Compliance certificate); and - requirements for providing adequate proof to council that maintenance and testing have been carried out on essential safety provisions (ESPs) installed in a building (Form 3 - ESP Maintenance verification). - 1.3 In this standard, essential safety provisions (ESPs) has the same meaning as defined in regulation 4 of the regulations. - 1.4 The requirements of this standard apply to any ESP installed in buildings or required to be installed in buildings under the Building Code, a Ministerial Building Standard or under any former regulations under the Building Act 1971 or the Development Act 1993. - 1.5 A reference to 'maintenance' in this standard includes replacing the ESPs. - 1.6 The owner of a building must, at the request of an authorised officer produce the records of maintenance and testing carried out on the building's ESPs over a specified period not exceeding two years for inspection by the authorised officer, within 48 hours of the request being made.